Eric Clapton’s 1964 Gibson ES-335TDC

-One thing that could potentially sway odds in favor of the first theory is the fact that Clapton was interviewed prior to November 1968, talking about the ES-335.
+One thing that could potentially sway people to go along the first theory is the fact that Clapton was interviewed prior to November 1968, talking about the ES-335.

-The main interview worth noting (thanks Ollie for sending it) was published by Guitar World magazine sometime after Disraeli Gears release (if you happen to know of an exact date, be sure to leave a comment below).
+The main interview worth noting (thanks Ollie for sending it) was published by Guitar World magazine sometime after the Disraeli Gears release (if you happen to know of an exact date, be sure to leave a comment below).
 In the interview, Clapton is asked what kind of a guitar he used, both at that time and prior to that.

 I did pretty well with the Telecaster.
 Then I had a Gibson ES-335.
 Then I had a Fender Jazzmaster.
 Then I had a Fender Jaguar.
 Then I got another Telecaster.
 Then I got, I think, my first Les Paul.Guitar World magazine, circa 1968

 Based on this quote, and what we know about the first Telecaster, the ES-335 was indeed purchased very early on – around 1964.
 But – note that Eric said “had” a Gibson ES-335, instead of “purchased” or “got”, which could potentially mean that this guitar was no longer with him.
 This would, of course, mean that there were actually two ES-335 (however, nothing else seems to point towards this, so it seems unlikely).

 Also interesting to note, in another interview from around February-March 1968 (search for ‘Lost Jack Bruce Cream Tapes’) Clapton notes that he prefers using his Gibson SG live, and to keep his Les Paul safe at home.
 This statement could potentially explain why the ES-335 was almost never seen live prior to 1968.
 After all, Clapton did say that this was the instrument of his dreams, and it was obviously special to him to some extent.

-Perhaps there more to this story than meets the eye, but it seems that the first theory is more likely.
-Hopefully, more clues will appear in the future, and we’ll be able to get to the bottom of it.
+Perhaps there more to this story than meets the eye, but it still seems that the first theory is more likely.
+If Eric ever owned an ES-335 prior to 1968, it could’ve been a completely different guitar.